seifalmotaz/cruky_archived/README.md

 }
 ```

-Add the `Route` annotiaton to specify the route path, and add the method under it we can use  `Future` method or regular method (async or sync).
+Add the `Route` annotation to specify the route path, and add the method under it we can use the `Future` method or regular method (async or sync).

 And add request parameter to the method to get the request data.

 ## Request types

-We have support for the most popular requests content type:
+We have support for the most popular requests content-type:

-- `SimpleRequest` for reuest the does not has a content type
+- `SimpleRequest` for the request does not have a content type

   path: for the request path `Uri`